CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/installation.md

     ![a screen showing activation progress](./media/installation/99-after-update-additional-info2.png)

     :::info[note]
-    After you **update** of CompuTec AppEngine to the latest version, you may see `Update required` label next to your company name.
+    After you **update** CompuTec AppEngine to the latest version, you may see `Update required` label next to your company name.

     ![a screen showing company list after the update](media/installation/99-after-update-additional-info.png)